Astrojigs/PythonAstronomyWorkshop/solutions/solution-1.md

-Below is a sample solution in Markdown format.
-In a real scenario, you might place this in a separate file like `solution_day1.md` or convert it into a Jupyter notebook (`solution_day1.ipynb`) with markdown and code cells.
-The solutions are explained step-by-step to help you understand the reasoning behind each step.

----

 # Assignment 1: Solutions and Explanations

 **Note:** All code blocks here are illustrative.
 In an actual Jupyter notebook, you would run each code block to verify outputs.